Top Canada court says money laundering law cannot target lawyers

 * Chubb Ltd - CEO Evan G. Greenberg's 2016 total compensation was $24.4 million versus $20.4 million in 2015 – SEC Filing

-Canada's top court has struck down provisions of the country's anti-money laundering and terrorist financing law that target lawyers, on the grounds that it could breach a lawyer's duty to the client.
+OTTAWA Feb 13 Canada's top court has struck down provisions of the country's anti-money laundering and terrorist financing law that target lawyers.

 In a unanimous decision on Friday, the Supreme Court of Canada ruled that the legislation should not force lawyers to collect and turn over suspicious financial information about their clients.